 - 430G.
 Environmental Chemistry (5).
 Prerequisites: CY 232 and 321.
-Introductions to water, air, and soil quality and their measurements; problems, regulations, treatment, and ultimate disposal of hazardous and toxic waster materials; spill clean-up, groundwater transport, land disposal, incineration and treatment technologies discussed. - 450G Neurochemistry (3).
-Prerequisite: CY 362.
-Study of cellular elements of the nervous system, principals of signaling, and critical neurophysiological processes. - 471G.
+Introductions to water, air, and soil quality and their measurements; problems, regulations, treatment, and ultimate disposal of hazardous and toxic waster materials; spill clean-up, groundwater transport, land disposal, incineration and treatment technologies discussed. - 471G.
 Toxicological Chemistry (3).
 Prerequisite: CY 232.
 Study of the principles of toxicology including identification of, characterization of, and risk from environmental exposures to toxic substances. - 500.
 Chemistry for Teachers (3)(3)(3).
 Designed for teachers, this course will reinforce and extend basic concepts in chemistry covered in the Science Course of Study.
 (May be used in the general science teaching field with a major in secondary education.)
 May be repeated up to three times.